Pattern-Based Approach to the Workflow Satisfiability Problem with User-Independent Constraints: Abstract

 \section{Abstract}

 The fixed parameter tractable (FPT) approach is a powerful tool in tackling computationally hard problems.
-In this paper, we link FPT results to classic artificial intelligence (AI) techniques to show how they complement each other.
+In this paper, we link FPT results to classic artificial intelligence (AI) search techniques to show how they complement each other.
 Specifically, we consider the workflow satisfiability problem (WSP) which asks whether there exists an assignment of authorised users to the steps in a workflow specification, subject to certain constraints on the assignment.
-It was shown by Cohen et al.\ (JAIR 2014) that WSP restricted to the class of user-independent constraints (UI), covering many practical cases, admits FPT algorithms, i.e.\ can be solved in time exponential only in the number of steps $k$ and polynomial in the number of users $n$.
-Since usually $k \ll n$ in WSP, such FPT algorithms are of great practical interest as they significantly extend the size of the problem that can be routinely solved.
+It was shown by Cohen et al.\ (JAIR 2014) that WSP restricted to the class of user-independent (UI) constraints, covering many practical cases, admits FPT algorithms, i.e.\ can be solved in time exponential only in the number of steps $k$ and polynomial in the number of users $n$.
+Since usually $k \ll n$ in WSP, such FPT algorithms are of great practical interest.

-We give a new view of the FPT nature of the WSP with UI constraints, showing that it decomposes the problem into two levels.
-Exploiting this two-level split, we develop a new FPT algorithm that is by many orders of magnitude faster than the previous state-of-the-art WSP algorithm; and it also has only polynomial space complexity whereas the old algorithm takes memory exponential in $k$, which limits its application.

-We also provide a new pseudo-boolean (PB) formulation of the WSP with UI constraints which exploits this new decomposition of the problem into two levels.
-Our experiments show that efficiency of solving this new PB formulation of the problem by a general purpose PB solver can be close to the bespoke FPT algorithm, which raises the potential of using general purpose solvers to tackle FPT problems efficiently.
-In this context, the WSP with UI constraints can be also considered as an extension of the hypergraph list colouring problem.

-We also study the computational performance of various algorithms to complement the overly-pessimistic worst-case analysis that is usually done in FPT studies.
-To support this we extend studies of phase transition (PT) phenomena in the understanding of the average computational effort needed to solve decision problems.
-We investigate, for the first time, the phase transition properties of the WSP, under a model for generation of random instances, and show how the methods of the phase transition studies can be extended, in a novel fashion, to support empirical evaluation of scaling of FPT algorithms.
+We present a new interpretation of the FPT nature of the WSP with UI constraints giving a decomposition of the problem into two levels.
+Exploiting this two-level split, we develop a new FPT algorithm that is by many orders of magnitude faster than the previous state-of-the-art WSP algorithm and also has only polynomial-space complexity.
+We also introduce new pseudo-Boolean (PB) and Constraint Satisfaction (CSP) formulations of the WSP with UI constraints which efficiently exploit this new decomposition of the problem and raise the novel issue of how to use general-purpose solvers to tackle FPT problems in a fashion that meets FPT efficiency expectations.
+In our computational study, the phase transition (PT) properties of the WSP are investigated for the first time, under a model for generation of random instances.
+We show how PT studies can be extended, in a novel fashion, to support empirical evaluation of scaling of FPT algorithms.

 \textbf{Keywords:} fixed parameter tractability; workflow satisfiability problem; phase transition; pseudo-boolean formulation; hypergraph list colouring.